 There are a variety of fully furnished apartments within the park that may be provided, depending on the Artist in Residence’s needs and time of residence.
 Studio space also may be provided on a case-by-case basis, depending on the artist’s specific needs.
-Access to washer/dryer are available inside of the park.
-A personal vehicle is not essential, but recommended.
+Access to washer/dryer is available inside of the park.
+A personal vehicle is not essential but recommended.

 Professional artists of all backgrounds are encouraged to apply for the Harpers Ferry AIR program.
 Artist will be selected by a jury of park staff and local subject matter experts.
-Selections will be based solely on the artist’s merit, how their artistic work can advance the mission of the National Park Service, and how well their work aligns with the interpretive goals of Harpers Ferry National Historical Park.
-The artist selection jury does not discriminate on the basis of race, creed, religion, age, sex, sexual orientation, national origin, or disability.
+Selections will be based solely on the artist’s merit, how their artistic work can advance the mission of the National Park Service, and how well their work aligns with the 2022 AIR program theme, “Harpers Ferry Imagined as a Site of Conscience.”
+The artist selection jury does not discriminate based on race, creed, religion, age, sex, sexual orientation, national origin, or disability.

 Email us** to express your interest in the Harpers Ferry AIR Program, including:

-Last updated: October 27, 2017
+Last updated: October 13, 2022